sangupta/ps/solutions/2016/concurrent-testing-junit.md

-# Problem

-Testing for concurrency in Java
+# Testing for concurrency in Java

-# Solution

 Testing for concurrency is not as straight forward as asserting for conditions to be `true` or `false`.
 It requires a thorough understanding of concurrency as